Marcus Semien Player Props: Rangers vs. Padres

 Marcus Semien At The Plate

-- Semien has picked up an RBI in 41.7% of his games this year, with more than one RBI in 13.6% of his games.
-He has also driven in three or more runs in five contests.
+- Semien has driven in a run in 44 games this year (42.3%), including 14 games with more than one RBI (13.5%).
+He has also driven home three or more of his team's runs in five contests.

+- In 62 of 104 games this season, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.